UbiquityRobotics/learn/doing_more/lidar_navigation.md

     cd ~/catkin_ws
     catkin_make -j 1

-After the above steps you will need to decide on a physical location for the lidar and this location will have to be placed into the launch files below.
-We are trying to keep things simple but there are ways in ros to have parameter files and so on and perhaps those may be added.

-For each launch file below open it up in an editor and be sure to make proper modifications as stated in the start of the launch file comments

 # Making A Map Of Your Area

 It is suggested on first time use of this demo to choose a fairly simple room without a lot of chairs and tables with thin legs at the height of the lidar.
 It is also suggested until you understand this entire demo that you have a few things in your room so it is not just a complete square with no features.
 The robot later will try to understand where it is so if you put it in a totally square room there are multiple choices and some situations may confuse the robot navigation stack.